kwadie/dataflow-production-ready/python/README.md

 ### Creating Python Virtual Environment for development

-In the repo root directory, run the following:
+In the module root directory, run the following:

 ```
 python3 -m venv /tmp/venv/dataflow-production-ready-env